Cougar at Glacier

 Shop Locally Before Leaving

-The best way to avoid being in a packed or unknown grocery store is to load up on all of your groceries at home first.
+The best way to avoid being in a packed or unknown grocery store is to first load up on all your groceries at home.

 Don’t forget to stock up on basics such as road trip snacks, a first aid kit, allergy meds, sunscreen, and hand sanitizer.